AvolitesLtd/TitanManual/docs/effects/pixel-mapper-examples.md

 Next we will create the second effect:

-1. Select the same group as used for the first effect and \[Create Effect\]
+1. Select the same group as used for the first effect and <Keys.SoftKey>Create Effect</Keys.SoftKey>

 2. Select <Keys.SoftKey>Effect</Keys.SoftKey> and change <strong>Background Opacity</strong> to zero.